 Student Complaint and Grievance Procedure: Faculty members welcome the opportunity to work closely with students to facilitate learning and assist in meeting course objectives.
 The student should first discuss any concerns regarding an instructor or a course with the instructor involved.
 If further discussion is needed, the student should contact the course coordinator and then the level or specialty director.
-If the problem still persists, the student should make an appointment with Mavis Schorn, senior associate dean for academics.
-At the time of the appointment with Dean Schorn, the student should bring a written statement of the problem or grievance.
+If the problem still persists, the student should make an appointment with Mavis Schorn, Senior Associate Dean for Academics.
+Prior to the appointment with Dean Schorn, the student should bring a written statement of the problem or grievance.
 If the problem is still unresolved, the student should contact Dean Linda Norman for assistance.